codeandcognition/CS_High_School_Education_WA/README.md

 	**d.
 Stage 4: Embedding Visualization in Google Sites**

 	*To learn more about any dataset read the data schema notebook.
-We recommended referring to this while reading the Part 2 Notebook.*
+We recommended referring to this while reading the Stage 2 Notebook.*